NadjaNNN/excelHandling/README.md

   String text = excelFile.getCellValueString(0, 0);
 }
 ```
-`com.poi.integration.ExcelFile` extends from `java.lang.AutoCloseable`, so, explicit closing is not needed and workbook will be closed when program is finished with excel file.
+`io.github.nadjannn.ExcelFile` extends from `java.lang.AutoCloseable`, so, explicit closing is not needed and workbook will be closed when program is finished with excel file.
-See more examples in folder `src/main/java/com/poi/integration/examples`.
+See more examples in folder `src/main/java/io/github/nadjannn/examples`.

 ### How to write into Excel file ###